- Get Involved

 - Contact Us

-The Cumbrian Challenge, presented by BAE Systems and FDM Group, is Walking With The Wounded’s fun and testing, flagship, annual fundraising event in the Lake District for teams of four – with every team that takes part supporting another wounded veteran back into work and independence.
+The Cumbrian Challenge, now in its seventh year, is Walking With The Wounded’s fun and testing, fundraising event in the Lake District for teams of four.

-Teams for 2018 doing their bit include: FDM Group, BAE Systems, Latitude Group, Birketts LLP, Arqiva, Shard Capital, WYG, 99 Sqn, Esri UK, Serco, Axis Insurance, AEGIS London, Morson Group, AIG, Yodel, Manchester City Council, Aspen Risk Management, 5 Fusiliers, British Airways, Kier Housing, RAF Honington, Barclays and more....
+Teams who did their bit in 2018 included: FDM Group, BAE Systems, Latitude Group, Birketts LLP, Arqiva, Shard Capital, WYG, 99 Sqn, Esri UK, Serco, Axis Insurance, AEGIS London, Morson Group, AIG, Yodel, Manchester City Council, Aspen Risk Management, 5 Fusiliers, British Airways, Kier Housing, RAF Honington, Barclays and more....
+FULL RESULTS HERE.

 “The Cumbrian Challenge supports team building, leadership development, provides genuine inspiration and above all is fun.
 Our ongoing presence is guaranteed.”
 Shaun Savory, HR Director, Birketts LLP